-Yes, VA Contractors maintain the HTR system and those with administrative level privileges can access data in the database.
-All contactors involved in the operations of HTR have completed the initial and annual security and privacy training.
+Yes, VA Contractors maintain the EDIS system and those with Administrative level privileges have full access to the system.
+All contactors involved in the operations of EDIS have completed the initial and Annual Security and Privacy training.
 Users with elevated privileges have undergone training unique to their specific role, and refresher training is mandatory and tracked in the Training Management System (TMS).